1. Getting Here

 The neighbourhood between Copley Road and the hospital

 Anyone looking at the town-centre map to find us will notice the streets that sit on the block around the restaurant.
-Copley Road runs east to west, with Nether Hall Road on the parallel line just behind and East Laith Gate a couple of minutes south.
+Copley Road runs east to west, with Nether Hall Road on the parallel line just behind and East Laith Gate a short walk south.
 These are the streets that show up as the main labels between the DRI and Doncaster town centre on the local map pack, and they are how most first-time visitors describe the area when phoning ahead for directions.

 One practical note for anyone unfamiliar with Doncaster: Armthorpe Road and Thorne Road are the roads coming down from the DRI, but the town-centre streets around us are all short, close-set, and easy enough on foot.
 If in doubt, phone on 01302 210408 when you set off and one of the team can talk you the last few streets in.